 9. Vasilenko V. A., Shmatko V. G. Innovative management. - M.: Center for Educational Literature, 2005. - 440 p.

 10. Vasilchenko L.V.
-Managerial culture and competence of the leader. - M.: Ed. gr.
+Managerial culture and managerial competence. - M.: Publishing house. gr.
 "Osnova", 2007. - 176 p.

 13. Vashchenko L.M.
-Regional management of innovative processes in general secondary education: Training modules. - Kyiv: Publishing and printing center "Circulation", 2005. - 30 p.
+Regional management of innovative processes in general secondary education: Training modules. - Kyiv: Publishing and Printing Center "Circulation", 2005. - 30 p.

 14. Vashchenko L.M.
-Regional management of innovative processes of general secondary education: Proc. modules. - M.: Vidavn.-polygraph.
+Regional management of innovative processes in general secondary education: Textbook. modules. - M.: Vidavn.-polygraph.
 Center "Circulation", 2005. - 30 p.

-16. Vashchenko, L. N. The system of management of innovative processes in the general secondary education of the region: Abstract of the thesis. dis. to receive sciences, the degree of Dr. ped. sciences: spec.
-13.00.01 "General pedagogy, history of pedagogy" / Vashchenko L.M.; Institute of Pedagogy of the APS of Ukraine. - M., 2006. - 40 s
+16. Vashchenko, L. N. Management system for innovative processes in general secondary education in the region: Abstract of thesis. dis. to obtain a science degree, a doctorate in pedagogy.
+Sciences: spec.
+13.00.01 “General pedagogy, history of pedagogy” / Vashchenko L. M.; Institute of Pedagogy of the Academy of Pedagogical Sciences of Ukraine. - M., 2006. - 40 s

 19. Voznyuk L.V.
-Humanization of managerial activity and the integrity of the educational and pedagogical process // Education in the Luhansk region. - 2002. - No. 1 (16). - S. 54-56.
+Humanization of management activities and the integrity of the educational and pedagogical process // Education in the Lugansk region. - 2002. - No. 1 (16). - pp. 54-56.

-20. Woodcock, M. The Liberated Manager.
-For the head-practitioner / Woodcock M., Francis D.; [Trans. from English]. - M.: Delo, 1991. - 320 p.
+20. Woodcock, M. The liberated manager.
+For a practicing manager / Woodcock M., Francis D.; [Transl. from English]. - M.: Delo, 1991. - 320 p.

-21. Miner A.N., Lazanovsky P.P.
+21. Gornyak A.N., Lazanovsky P.P.
 Management: Theoretical foundations and workshop. - M.: Magnolia plus, Lvov New world, 2003. - 336 p.

 22. Goncharenko S.U.
-Pedagogical research: Methodological advice to young scientists. - Kyiv - Vinnitsa: Planer LLC, 2010.-308 p.
+Pedagogical research: Methodological advice to young scientists. - Kyiv - Vinnitsa: LLC Firm "Planer", 2010. - 308 p.

-24. Danilenko L. Innovative educational management: Proc. allowance. - M.: Glavnik, 2006. - 144 p. - (Ser.
+24. Danilenko L. Innovative educational management: Textbook. allowance. - M.: Glavnik, 2006. - 144 p. - (Ser.
 "Psychological Toolkit").

 25. Danilenko L. Management of innovations in education. - M.: Shk.
 Mir, 2007.
 120 p.